rp-pedraza/nsv/frontend/README.md

 ## Different backend server address

-If the backend server is listening to a different address other than `http://localhost:5000`, you should change the value of `backend_server` in `app/scripts/config.js`.
-You should also do that before running `grunt build` to make the new configuration affect the output files.
+If the backend server is listening to a different address other than `http://localhost:5000`, you should change the value of `backend_api_base_url` in `app/scripts/config.js`.